 Living in the communities where they work, community health workers are trusted and welcomed into patients’ homes to provide high-quality services for a wide range of health problems.
 A patient beginning treatment for tuberculosis, for example, is paired with a health worker who visits every day to supervise treatment and ensure the patient takes medications regularly and correctly.
 For people living with HIV or other chronic diseases, this support enables them to live longer and healthier lives.

 Community health workers also make sure patients have food, housing, and safe water so that they recover and remain well.
 They lead education campaigns on topics such as mental health, sexually transmitted diseases, and palliative care, and empower community members to take charge of their own health.

-A study of PIH’s HIV treatment efforts in Rwanda found that PIH’s patients were more likely to be retained in care, less likely to die, and less likely to be lost to follow-up when compared with patients in care at other facilities.
-In fact, more than 92 percent of PIH patients were still enrolled in care two years after they began HIV treatment.
-Learn more about PIH's work treating people with HIV/AIDS.
+Their influence on patient recovery is evident.
+A study of PIH’s HIV treatment efforts in Rwanda found that our patients were more likely to remain in care and less likely to die when compared with patients at other facilities.

 PIH community health workers—whether called accompagnateurs or “community health representatives,” as in the Navajo Nation, or “village health workers,” as in Malawi, or acompañantes as in Mexico—are making high-quality health care available to thousands of people every day.